-As of Monday noon (21 Dec), the Ministry of Health (MOH) has confirmed 10 new cases of COVID-19 infection.
+As of Friday noon (9 Oct), the Ministry of Health (MOH) has confirmed an additional 10 cases of COVID-19 infection in Singapore.

-Nine other cases are imported, who had already been placed on Stay-Home Notice (SHN) or isolated upon arrival in Singapore.
+In addition, there are nine new imported cases, who had all been placed on Stay-Home Notice or isolated upon arrival in Singapore.

 Update on condition of confirmed cases

-There are currently 46 confirmed cases who are still in the hospital.
-Of these, most are stable or improving, and none is in the intensive care unit.
-70 are isolated and cared for at community facilities.
+There are currently 37 confirmed cases who are still in the hospital.
+Of these, most are stable or improving, and 1 is in critical condition in the intensive care unit.
+120 are isolated and cared for at community facilities.
 These are those who have mild symptoms or are clinically well but still test positive for COVID-19.

 27 have passed away from complications due to COVID-19 infection.